ADDIE infographic from http://extension.oregonstate.edu/eesc/instructional-technology/instructional-design

 From the perspective of instructional design this means there are many conciderations to be made in order to successfully draw from the theoretical approaches of constructivism.
 The main aspect of this theory that is employed most regularly is the idea of generating and presenting content in story driven, or narrative based structures.

-Lev Vygotsky was the constructivist highlighted in the seminar.
-He is also more preeminently a social constructivist.
+constructivist highlighted in the seminar.
+He is also more preeminently a

-Supplementary theories of learning:
+Supplementary theories of

-Humanism: the role of humanism in education is not so much theoretical as it is aspirational.
+humanism in education is not so much theoretical as it is aspirational.
 The goal is to maximise human capacity and engagement for learning by placing the focus of the learning squarely on the learner (as opposed to the instructor in more classical approaches to education) and provide room for the learner to direct some of their own learning.

 While the learner is the main design consideration during the analysis phase of the ADDIE model when the characteristics of the learner are determined, this information is later still mostly used prescriptively.
 Outside of the availability of different learning paths made possible through interactivity, and because the focus is usually on outcomes rather than on the learner, there are few considerations or even opportunities for a humanist approach in instructional design.